JaeSim/JaeSim.github.io/content/reinforcement-learning/rl-mdp.md

 Bellman Optimality Equation은 non-linear 하고 보통 No closed form 으로 제공됨.
 아래와 같은 solving method 들이 있음
 - **value iteration** : Iteratively updates value estimates using the Bellman optimality equation until convergence.
-- **policy interation** : Alternates between policy evaluation and policy improvement until the policy becomes stable.
+- **policy iteration** : Alternates between policy evaluation and policy improvement until the policy becomes stable.
 - **Q-learning** : Off-policy method that directly learns the optimal action-value function from experience.
 - **Sarsa**(State-Action-Reward-State-Action) : On-policy method that updates action-values based on the action actually taken by the current policy.